regit/coccigrep/README.rst

 First command will interactively ask you the value.
 Second one will search all dereference of the datalink attribut for Packet structure.
 The last one will look where the set operation is done on the datalink attribute of Packet.
+To get the list of operations on your system, you can run `coccigrep -L` or look at the list provided when input for operation is asked in interactive mode.

 The matches will appear in the `quickfix list` and the file corresponding to first match will be opened at the corresponding line.
 Note that you can use completion on